Priestley Riots: 14 July

 About 90 hardy sympathisers of the French Revolution came to celebrate on 14 July; the banquet was led by James Keir, an Anglican industrialist who was a member of the Lunar Society of Birmingham.
 When the guests arrived at the hotel at 2 or 3 p.m., they were greeted by 60 or 70 protesters who temporarily dispersed while yelling, rather bizarrely and confusingly, "no popery".
 By the time the celebrants ended their dinner, around 7 or 8 p.m., a crowd of hundreds had gathered.
 The rioters, who "were recruited predominantly from the industrial artisans and labourers of Birmingham", threw stones at the departing guests and sacked the hotel.
 The crowd then moved on to the Quaker meeting-house, until someone yelled that the Quakers "never trouble themselves with anything, neither on one side nor the other" and convinced them instead to attack the New Meeting chapel, where Priestley presided as minister.
 The New and Old Meeting Houses, two Dissenting chapels, were set alight.
+Rail gives a very different account of the destruction of the two meeting houses, suggesting that two gangs from Coventry carried out the demolition, while the mobs were kept back by a small group of local boxers.

 The rioters proceeded to Priestley's home, Fairhill at Sparkbrook.
 Priestley barely had time to evacuate and he and his wife fled from Dissenting friend to friend during the riots.
 Writing shortly after the event, Priestley described the first part of the attack, which he witnessed from a distance: